kenshepjr/tpg261_pressure_gui/readme.md

 ## Support

-For issues, questions, or contributions, please open an issue on the GitHub repository or contact the author.
+1) For issues, questions, or contributions, please open an issue on the GitHub repository or contact the author.

-## Acknowledgments

-- Pfieffer Vacuum for TPG261 documentation and protocol specifications
-- Python community for excellent scientific computing libraries
+2) The manual's to the controller and the pressure gauge are in the manuals directory.